 Description

-Every Midwest family has their own take, but my version is a can-free tater tot casserole that's dairy free and gluten free!
+Every Midwest family has their own take, but my version is a can-free tater tot casserole that's dairy free and gluten free, with lots of flavor thanks to a homemade beef and mushroom gravy!

 Ingredients